alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 > tensor arena memory for TensorFlow Lite Micro framework by the `GetTensorArena` and `GetActivationBufferSize` methods.
 >
 > **Note:** Please see `MobileNetModel.hpp` and `MobileNetModel.cc` files from the image classification ML application
-> use-case as an example of the model base class extension.
+> API as an example of the model base class extension.

 ## Adding custom ML use-case